erinmpark/babynames/README.md

 + `normalize`: Add a third property to each name that is the normalized value for the percentage figures, such that the peak percentage year is 1.
 + `peak`: Find the peak value and year for both raw values and percents
-+ `maxima`: Identify all the local maxima -- points where every value 5 years before and after is lower.
++ `maxima`: Identify all the local maxima--points where every value 5 years before and after is lower.
 Only counts maxima that are at least 25 percent of peak value.
 + `dense`: If a name does not appear in a year in the range specified between `start` and `end`, list that year in the data as `0`.
 Otherwise it is not included at all (a "sparse" format).

 ## Extras